kubernetes-csi/docs/book/src/ephemeral-local-volumes.md

 The driver is responsible of deleting the ephemeral volume once it has unpublished the volume.
 It MAY delete the volume before finishing the request, or after the request to unpublish is returned.

+### Read-Only Volumes

+It is possible for a CSI driver to provide volumes to Pods as read-only while allowing them to be writeable on the node for kubelet, the driver, and the container runtime.
+This allows the CSI driver to dynamically update contents of the volume without exposing issues like [CVE-2017-1002102](https://github.com/kubernetes/kubernetes/issues/60814), since the volume is read-only for the end user.
+It also allows the `fsGroup` and SELinux context of files to be applied on the node so the Pod gets the volume with the expected permissions and SELinux label.

+To benefit from this behavior, the following can be implemented in the CSI driver:
+- The driver provides an admission plugin that sets `ReadOnly: true` to all volumeMounts of such volumes.
+We can't trust that this will be done by every user on every pod.
+- The driver checks that the `readonly` flag is set in all NodePublish requests.
+We can't trust that the admission plugin above is deployed on every cluster.
+- When both conditions above are satisfied, the driver MAY ignore the `readonly` flag in [NodePublish](https://github.com/container-storage-interface/spec/blob/5b0d4540158a260cb3347ef1c87ede8600afb9bf/csi.proto#L1375) and set up the volume as read-write.
+Ignoring the `readonly` flag in NodePublish is considered valid CSI driver behavior for inline ephemeral volumes.

+The presence of `ReadOnly: true` in the Pod spec tells kubelet to bind-mount the volume to the container as read-only, while the underlying mount is read-write on the host.
+This is the same behavior used for projected volumes like Secrets and ConfigMaps.

 ### CSIDriver